-- A hospital-wide plan for back-up childcare so nurses/physicians are not staying home to care for their children if schools close.
+- A hospital-wide plan for back-up childcare so nurses/physicians are not staying home to care for their children when schools are closed.

 Arrange in-person Donning/Doffing training by “super-trainers” for all ICU/ED/Radiology staff.
 Once an airway plan has been established, use simulation training to get staff comfortable with new procedures and protocols (eg. intubating using the glidescope while in a PAPR with a shroud).

-- Determine thresholds for transfer of a patient to a large urban hospital, e.g., no intensive care unit, over capacity (ventilators, beds).
+Determine thresholds for transfer of a patient to a large urban hospital, e.g., no intensive care unit, over capacity (ventilators, beds, staff shortage).

-If your center is a receiving center for stroke/other transfers, ensure that there are COVID-19 screening questions being asked by all accepting physicians/services (eg. trauma, stroke physicians accepting patients should screen).
+If your center is a receiving center for stroke,trauma, etc transfers, ensure that there are COVID-19 screening questions being asked by all accepting physicians/services (eg. trauma, stroke physicians accepting patients should screen).